 Via Varejo believes that the Reorganization is both substantively and procedurally fair to unaffiliated Cnova shareholders.
 Via Varejo, however, did not perform, or engage a financial advisor to perform, an analysis targeted at assessing the fairness of the Transactions to the unaffiliated Cnova shareholders.
+However, Via Varejo considered the financial analyses of Santander, its financial advisor, among other factors considered, in the course of its evaluation of the Reorganization.

-Although Via Varejo did not undertake any independent evaluation of the fairness of the Transactions to the unaffiliated Cnova shareholders nor participate in the deliberation processes of the Cnova Transaction Committee in relation to the Transactions, Via Varejo finds persuasive the conclusions of the Cnova Transaction Committee as to the substantive and procedural fairness of the Transactions to the unaffiliated Cnova shareholders based on, among other things, the same material factors and considerations outlined in bullet point format in the section entitled "Special Factors-Position of Casino as to Fairness of the Transactions" except for the bullet points related to the reports by CACIB, Rothschild and MMA (such material factors and considerations are incorporated herein by reference) and the additional factors described below.
+Although Via Varejo did not undertake any independent evaluation of the fairness of the Transactions to the unaffiliated Cnova shareholders nor participate in the deliberation processes of the Cnova Transaction Committee in relation to the Transactions, Via Varejo finds persuasive the conclusions of the Cnova Transaction Committee as to the substantive and procedural fairness of the Transactions to the unaffiliated Cnova shareholders based on, among other things, the same material factors and considerations outlined in bullet point format in the section entitled "Special Factors-Position of Casino as to Fairness of the Transactions" (except for the bullet points related to the reports by CACIB, Rothschild and MMA) and the additional factors described below.
+Via Varejo expressly adopts the discussion and analysis of such specified material factors and considerations of Casino as its own and such specified material factors and considerations are incorporated by reference herein.

-Via Varejo and its shareholders and obtaining terms that were fair to Cnova and its shareholders was not a goal of Via Varejo or the Via Varejo special committee, as with any counterparty in arms-length bargaining.
+Via Varejo attempted to negotiate the Reorganization Agreement on terms that would be most favorable to Via Varejo and its shareholders and obtaining terms that were fair to Cnova and its shareholders was not a goal of Via Varejo or the Via Varejo special committee, as with any counterparty in arms-length bargaining.
 Via Varejo did not participate in the deliberation process of the Cnova transaction committee and also did not participate in the conclusions of the Cnova transaction committee that the Transactions are fair to the unaffiliated Cnova shareholders.
 Via Varejo did not undertake any independent evaluation of the fairness of the Transactions to the unaffiliated Cnova shareholders nor did it engage a financial advisor for these purposes.
 Via Varejo did not receive any advice from the Cnova transaction committee or its legal and financial advisors as to the substantive or procedural fairness of the Transactions.